DownsideupmediaUSA/angular-data-binding-readme-v-000/README.md

 The curly braces syntax (`{{ }}`) binds our model value into our view in the form of text.
 This is one-way bound - the model can update the view, but our view cannot update the model (you can't type into text - only an input!).

 We can also bind text into the DOM using a `ng-bind` attribute on the HTML element instead.
+If we use `ng-bind`, the whole text content of the element is replaced with the value, whereas with the curly braces only the curly braces is replaced.
+Either can be used, but curly braces are simpler.

 ```js
 {{ name }}